A 2020 lesson for policy makers; Intentions do not matter, results do

 Whether one is a conservative or a radical, a protectionist or a free trader, a cosmopolitan or a nationalist, a churchman or a heathen, it is useful to know the causes and consequences of economic phenomena.

-Economic literacy is a trait that is is especially lacking in today’s policy making world.
-The misguided push for higher minimum wage that has taken place in the last year is clear evidence of this fact.
+Economic literacy is a trait that is especially lacking in today’s policy-making world.
+The misguided push for a higher minimum wage that has taken place in the last year is clear evidence of this fact.

 Given all that we know about the market, it is a shock that “The Raise the Minimum wage” movement has garnered so much support.
 As of January 1st, 2020, minimum wages have gone up in 22 states, providing a pay increase for 6.8 million workers across the country.
 Furthermore, there are efforts to push for a federal minimum wage raise to $15 by 2025.

 If we are going by performance, the track record for minimum wage has been anything but positive.
 This is especially true for restaurants.